Who gets invited to Royal garden parties?

 c/o The Lieutenancy Office

-Begin you letter ‘Dear Lord-Lieutenant’
+Begin your letter with ‘Dear Lord-Lieutenant’.

 By telephone: 0300 300 6090 (Lisa Hutchinson) or 0300 300 6131 (Sue Zubrot)

 The Lord-Lieutenant is now on twitter, follow me @LLieutenantBeds (link opens in new window)